salvois/DiscriminatedOnions/README.md

 ### Utility functions for the Option type

 Together with the `Option<T>` type itself, a companion static class `Option` of utility functions is provided.
 For a full description of those functions please refer to the official documentation of the [F# Option module](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-core-optionmodule.html).
 Moreover, some novel functions not included in the F# standard library are included, such as async versions that may be useful when working with I/O.

-The `Option` static class also provides named constructors to create `Option<T>` values.
-The named constructor for `Some` helps the compiler deduce the generic argument for `T` reducing some bolilerplate, whereas the named constructor for `None` returns a singleton instance for `T`.
+The `Option` static class provides `Some<T>(T value)`, `None<T>()` and `Nothing` to instantiate option values.

+The compiler can deduce `T` for `Some<T>(T value)`, so you may want to omit it and just pass your value, as in `Option.Some("I have a value")`.
+You must explicitly specify `T` for `None`, though, so you have to write `Option.None<string>()`.

+For convenience in creating None values, the non-generic `Option.Nothing` may be used.
+It returns a singleton instance of the `PartialOptionNone` type, that is not meant to be used directly, but can be implicitly assigned to any `Option<T>` in cases you don't want to specify `T` explicitly (by the way, `Nothing` was chosen because `None` is already there with the same signature).

 ```csharp
 public static class Option